Zabanaa/nuddles/README.md

 add your contribution by way of a pull request.

 ## License
-Nuddles is project is licensed under the Do What The Fuck You Want licence.
+Nuddles is licensed under the Do What The Fuck You Want licence.

 ## Todo
 - [  ] Add OAuth authentication